 - ETT 530/590: Instructional Technology Tools Workshop, LearnIT

 - ETT 510: Instructional Media and Technology

 - ETT 402: Teaching and Learning with Technology

 - ETT 401B: Field Experience for Integrating Technology into the Elementary Classroom

 - ETT 401A: Integrating Technology into the Elementary Classroom

 - ETR 519: Applied Educational Research

-Banas, J. R.*, & York, C. S. (2014).
+Banas, J. R.*, and York, C. S. (2014).
 Authentic learning exercises as a means to influence preservice teachers’ technology integration self-efficacy and intentions to integrate technology.
 Australasian Journal of Educational Technology, 30(6), 728-746.

-Banas, J. R.*, & York, C. S. (2014).
+Banas, J. R.*, and York, C. S. (2014).
 The impact of authentic learning exercises on pre-service teachers’ motivational beliefs toward technology integration.
 International Journal of Information and Communication Technology Education, 10(3), 60-76.